RoadieHQ/roadie-backstage-plugins/README.md

 ## Structure of the repository.

 This repository is a place where all of the RoadieHQ plugins we are developed are integrated under `/plugins` folder.
 Depending on the type of the plugin they are separated in frontend or backend folder.
-Please note the scaffolder actions is handled separately.
+Please note the scaffolder actions are handled separately.
 Plugins may be used and/or modified by following steps below:

 ### Plugins container